-Specific guidelines for bicycle parking will be are addressed in the these forthcoming documents: Fairfax County Bicycle Master Plan, Fairfax County Policy and Guidelines for Bicycle Parking, and Tysons urban design guidelines Urban Design Guidelines.
+Specific guidelines for bicycle parking will be addressed in the forthcoming documents: Bicycle Master Plan, Fairfax County Policy and Guidelines for Bicycle Parking, and Tysons urban design guidelines.

-Table 4 Bicycle Parking Ratios for Urban Mixed Use Centers and Transit Station Areas (TSA A)
+Table 4 Bicycle Parking Ratios for Urban Mixed Use Centers

-Type of Use Requirement Multifamily Residential 1 space for every 5 3 residential units and 1 visitor space for every 25 residential units or to the satisfaction of the Director of Transportation.
+Type of Use Requirement Multifamily Residential 1 space for every 5 residential units and 1 visitor space for every 25 residential units or to the satisfaction of the Director of Transportation.
 Minimum is 2 spaces.
-Commercial- Retail 1 employee space per 10,000 12,500 sq. ft. and 1 visitor space per 5,000 sq. ft. or to the satisfaction of the Director of Transportation.
+Commercial- Retail 1 employee space per 10,000 sq. ft. and 1 visitor space per 5,000 sq. ft. or to the satisfaction of the Director of Transportation.
 Minimum is 2 spaces.
 Office 1 employee space per 7,500 sq. ft. and 1 visitor space per 20,000 sq. ft or to the satisfaction of the Director of Transportation.
 Minimum is 2 spaces.